weaversa/cryptol-course/labs/SAW/SAW.md

-While having a working specification of an algorithm in Cryptol is really awesome, it would be really really awesome to accurately represent that algorithm in other programming language like C/C++ or Java.
+While having a working specification of an algorithm in Cryptol is really awesome, it would be really really awesome to accurately represent that algorithm in other programming languages like C/C++ or Java.
 Translating our algorithms into other languages gives us the chance to leverage strengths from those languages such as improved runtimes and being more widely known to software developers.